 JAC Vapour comply to all necessary legal regulations.
 JAC Vapour are audited independently to ensure that all products for sale are safe for public consumption, and meet UK and EU TPD and Trading Standards regulations.

 CLP compliance refers to the container and labelling used for the safe transport of a product.
 In the case of JAC Vapour, this means that the bottles used for eliquid comply with EU CLP regulations.

 To meet these standards, JAC Vapour’s bottles feature the relevant safety symbols, and a child safety lid.
 In addition, the bottles themselves are manufactured using materials that are deemed safe for the storage of eliquids.

-CHIP labelling needs to be independently assessed in order to ensure that they comply with all relevant regulation.
+CLP labelling needs to be independently assessed in order to ensure that they comply with all relevant regulation.

 At the manufacturing end, nicotine bases and ingredients are tested prior to being used, to ensure that they meet product safety standards and that they are fit for human consumption.
 Production batches are then also tested to verify contents and percentages are all correct.

 All e-liquid is labelled with a production or batch number and expiration date.
 EC labelling regulation according to ENICS: 200-193-3 is also complied with.

 JAC Vapour also performs additional batch testing using independent labs in the UK.
 Although not currently a legal requirement, this testing is carried out as an extra safety precaution.
 Batch testing involves a random selection across the full range of flavours, strengths and volumes, which are fully analysed.
 Percentages and ingredients are all checked to confirm they have been manufactured according to specifications, and the samples are checked for any indication of batch contamination.